nusco/narjillos/backlog.md

   Alternately, find a way to make the background solid everywhere (without impacting zoom performance).
 * Proportional mousewheel scrolling
   Right now it uses fixed-step zoomIn/zoomOut.
-* Show damage on narjillos touching edges
-  Flash their eyes, or use a "bubble" effect.
 + Disable effects automatically when framerate drops
 + Optimize graphics
 - Independent eye pupils